markshust/docker-magento/README.md

 }
 ```

+Then, just set `M2SETUP_USE_ARCHIVE` to false in your docker-compose.yml file.

 ## Composer-less, No-Auth Setup

 If you don't want to use Composer or setup the auth keys above, no worries.
 Mage Inferno install script uses Nexcess' hosted Magento archives for a Composer-less install process.
 Just set the `M2SETUP_USE_ARCHIVE` environment variable to `true` when running setup.